Santiso-Group/despasito/docs/settingup.rst

     "eos": "saft.gamma_mie"

-See :ref:`eos-types` for a list of available equations of state.
+See :ref:`EOS-types` for a list of available equations of state.